 City officials have estimated that all of the gum weighs 2.200 pounds.
 How could they possibly know, you ask?
 Only a mere 5 days ago (November 13, 2015) they decided to remove all of the gum.
 The company that was hired decided to use steam instead of pressure washing it because they wanted to preserve the brick as they cleaned.

-Here’s a video of the cleaning crew doing what they do best.
+Here’s a photo of the cleaning crew doing what they do best.
 They’ve promised to weigh each bucket of gum that they remove every day to get an accurate accounting of the weight.
-Something tells me that they city fathers and mothers will be paying for this to be cleaned again in perhaps another twenty years.
+Something tells me that the city fathers and mothers will be paying for this to be cleaned again in perhaps another twenty years.